 Our Solution tackles two problems.
 People in the Soul District need access to higher paying jobs that help them save for retirement, own a home or send their children to college (Build wealth).
 They also need access to basic human necessities like fresh food.
 A grocery store will stop the flight of people relocating to other communities with basic amenities.
 That is why we are working with community partners to get a grocery store opened in the Soul District.

 Every major food chain said no to this community, but this neighborhood deserves fresh food and quality employment.
 That is why we are committed to supporting the leadership of the Northwest Jacksonville Community Development Corporation in getting this store opened.
 Our hope is that this store will lead to much more business growth in this area.
-So far, the BuyGo grocer has signed a lease and will be coming to the community by early 2019.
+So far, the BuyGo grocer has signed a lease and will be coming to the community by summer 2019.